 The third angle is going to be human interest.
 Specifically what I mean by that it is going to be a case study.
 It is going to have some people in it.
 So it’s going to either be a story about people who have succeeded or somebody who didn’t and struggled.

 A Quick Recap

-So we got benefits, consequences, and case studios or human interests.
+So we got benefits, consequences, and case studies or human interests.
 So next time you got an event to promote.
 Don’t just go from the one angle and beat the same drum again and again.
 Come from different angles, like looking at the same diamond from different facets.

 When you do that your promotions will stay fresh.
-The people will respond for different reasons but all of them will come to your event and join your high end program.
+The people will respond for different reasons but all of them will come to your event and join your high-end program.